 The level of eRNA transcription was found to correlate with the activity of an enhancer4,10.
 Active enhancers produce more eRNA transcripts and show higher levels of epigenome markers associated with active transcription, such as H3K27ac and H3K4me19,11,12.
 Some studies have demonstrated that eRNA transcripts can play important roles in transcriptional activation of target genes10,12.
 A large number of eRNAs were identified to be deregulated in human cancers13-16, many of which exhibited high cancer type specificity and clinical relevance.
 These findings bring opportunities that the elucidation of eRNAs that can drive/promote tumorigenesis may offer novel targets for therapeutic intervention13,15.

 Current methods to study eRNA functions are almost exclusively based on knockdown strategies that used small interference RNAs (siRNA), short hairpin RNAs (shRNAs), or antisense oligonucleotides (ASOs, of which locked nucleic acids (LNAs) are the commonly used type in research)10,12,17.
-However, human diseases such as cancer predominantly show over-expression of eRNAs as compared to their adjacent normal tissue15, demanding tools to “overexpress” eRNAs to mimic their disease-relevant expression patterns for functional studies.
+However, human diseases such as cancer predominantly show overexpression of eRNAs as compared to their adjacent normal tissue15, demanding tools to “overexpress” eRNAs to mimic their disease-relevant expression patterns for functional studies.
 To achieve this, a plasmid-based ectopic overexpression system is not optimal because the exact transcription start and termination sites of eRNAs remain largely unclear.
 In addition, a plasmid expression system may alter the location of eRNAs, causing potential artifacts of their functions18.
 Here we provide a detailed protocol to facilitate the functional characterization of eRNAs by enforcing their “overexpression” in the native genomic locus of their production (i.e., in situ), which is based on the CRISPR/dCas9-Synergistic Activation Mediators System (SAM).

 The SAM system was initially developed for activating coding genes and long intergenic non-coding RNAs (lincRNAs) associated with BRAF inhibitor resistance in melanoma cells19.
 Unlike other CRISPR activation (CRISPRa) technologies, the SAM system consists of a combination of transcription activators to confer robust transcriptional activation of target regions.
 These activators include: an enzymatically dead Cas9 (dCas9) fused with VP64 (i.e., dCas9-VP64); a guide RNA containing two MS2 RNA aptamers, and an MS2-p65-HSF1 fusion activator protein.
 The presence of the MS2 aptamers in the gRNA can recruit the MS2-p65-HSF1 fusion protein to the vicinity of dCas9/gRNA binding sites.
 Among these, VP64 is an engineered tetramer of the herpes simplex VP16 transcriptional activator domain, which has been shown to strongly activate gene transcription by recruiting general transcription factors20-22.
 The MS2-p65-HSF1 fusion protein consists of three parts.
 The first part, the MS2-N55K, is a mutant form of MS2 binding protein that has a stronger affinity23; the other two parts of this fusion protein are the transactivation domain of p65 and heat shock factor 1 (HSF1), both of which are transcription factors that possess strong transactivation domains and can induce robust transcription programs24,25.
 Therefore, the SAM system essentially created a highly potent activator complex to activate transcription of designated coding genes and lincRNAs19.